-The Raspberry Pi may be a bit too slow for the use in an office, but it is great for tinkering with electronics, experimenting, home automation and generally for projects called the Internet of Things (IoT).
+The Raspberry Pi may be a bit too slow for use in an office, but it is great for tinkering with electronics, experimenting, home automation, and generally for projects called the Internet of Things (IoT).
 And it proved to be the perfect platform for my digital picture frame project.

 The technical data sheet sounds unimpressive compared to Intel desktop computers.
 Even the very latest model of the Raspberry family, the Pi 4 only offers a rather modest CPU performance and memory.
 But still, this is probably more computing power than Neil Armstrong and his colleagues had in their capsule for the first moon landing and plenty for a digital picture frame project.

 What I like about it is the average power consumption of 3-4 watts which is probably less than the standby power of your television.
 Whatever your motive may be to keep an eye on power consumption, it just feels right to have a device that is very energy efficient.